zwlocker/fcc-personal-website/README.md

 # fcc-personal-website
-Personal website to showcase projects made while completing freeCodeCamp's Responsive Web Design certification
+This is a personal website to showcase projects I've made made while completing freeCodeCamp's Responsive Web Design certification.